DaichiEvanijo/react-portfolio1/README.md

 Thank you very much for visiting this page.
 I hope this proect helps you to see a part of my ability to code !

 *This website is focued on React.js.
-Therefore, the design side of this website is less contributed.*
+Therefore, the design side of this website is less focused.*

 *please also start json-server by typing "npx json-server -p 3500 -w Data/db.json" in terminal to check CRUD operation that is created in this website.*